Greece: Port Police Protocol

 1. At your first port in Greece (make it a port of entry), obtain boat papers, and ask what the routine is for booking into ports for your boat.
 If you're under 10m, there's usually no requirement and no paperwork.

 2. If any official reminds you to check in with the port police, do so.
-Also, don't leave a gap of longer than 30 days between an exit stamp and an entry stamp.
+Also, don't leave a gap of longer than 30 days between a port exit stamp and the next entry stamp.

 3. Once checked in, you must also check out and pay your bills (nice offices will do both in one go; other offices will insist you come and join the queue next morning with a legion of Greek excursion vessels).